-A member of the Judicial Council from the ranks of judges or eminent lawyers may be reappointed as a member of the Judicial Council four years after his previous tenure in the Judicial Council ended.
+A member of the Judicial Council from the ranks of judges or eminent lawyers may be reappointed as a member of the Judicial Council four years after his/her previous tenure in the Judicial Council ended.

-A same person may be elected as a member of the Judicial Council not more than two times.
+The same person may be elected as a member of the Judicial Council no more than two times.